njoy/pdqsort-adapter/README.md

 # pdqsort-adapter
-A repository which adapts Orson Peters's implementation of [Pattern Defeating Quicksort](https://github.com/orlp/pdqsort) repository for use in the NJOY21 build scheme.
+A repository which adapts Orson Peters's implementation of [Pattern Defeating Quicksort](https://github.com/orlp/pdqsort) for use in the NJOY21 build scheme.

 ## Git Subtree